 Disadvantages, Cons, Problems, Limitations, and Concerns for the Pelonis Electric Radiator Heater, 7 Fin, Oil-Filled, #HO-0260

-- Heavy.
-We carried one of these in our suit case on a 100-mile train ride.
+We carried one of these Pelonis space heaters in our suit case on a 100-mile train ride.
 Yep.
 Weighty.

-- Longer heat-up times.
 By no means instant heat.
-Being oil-filled, this radiator heater takes ten to twenty minutes to begin emitting its maximum heat output, as the oil inside takes a while to reach full temperature.
+Being oil-filled, this Pelonis whole room radiator heater takes ten to twenty minutes to begin emitting its maximum heat output, as the oil inside takes a while to reach full temperature.

-- Hot.
-The exterior surfaces of this space heater become way too hot to touch while operating.
+The outer surfaces grow way too hot to touch while operating.
 So, keep away.
-Avoid direct contact with skin during operation; especially when operating at full (1500 watt) power output.
+Avoid direct contact with skin while the heater is on; especially when running it at full (1500 watt) power output.

-- Strong smells when turned on for first time.
 The overpowering scent of paint / plastic lasted for nearly the first week after putting into service.
-However, with repeated use, this odor eventually disappeared.
+However, with repeated use, this odor eventually went away.
 We “burned in” the heater outdoors on the porch, in a dry location, for several hours, before running it inside for the first time.
 This helps dry up any still-damp paint and coatings.